UW-HARVEST/c-rust-program-pairs/README.md

 cargo run
 ```

-To run a demo and download a small subset of available program pairs:
+To download a small subset of available program pairs:

 ```sh
 cargo run demo